Innovation and Early Careers Skills Exchange Pilot

 The Innovation stream will provide a unique opportunity for highly experienced and skilled UK innovators to work in Australian organisations for up to three years, including through intra-corporate transfers.

 The Early Careers stream will give Australian organisations the opportunity to participate in 12-month secondments, placements, or intra-corporate transfers of tertiary qualified UK professionals who are early in their career.

 If the IECSEP sounds right for your Australian organisation, talk about possible staffing opportunities under the IECSEP with your UK partners, or with suitably qualified potential applicants in the UK.
 Likewise, UK organisations looking to develop staff through IECSEP should reach out to Australian partners.
-Applicants will need to be ready to provide DFAT with a letter of employment offer, or a contract of employment from an Australian employer, at the time of application.

 For further information, please email [email protected].